-‘Mental Pathfinders and Roundabout Scouts: Intersections, Connections and Digital Perceptions’, a duo show of Sam Hersbach and Marisa Rappard, was on view at Cokkie Snoei in Rotterdam during the first months of 2021.
+‘Mental Pathfinders and Roundabout Scouts: Intersections, Connections and Digital Perceptions’ was on view at Cokkie Snoei in Rotterdam during the first months of 2021.
 Watch a short video (4 mins) on the exhibition here.

 From the press release: